 Iridescence is an optical phenomenon caused by the interaction of light waves on a surface.
 It’s structural nature is different from pigmentation and creates the effect of multiple colors occurring simultaneously.
 Iridescence in the video projections presents an artifice of the real.
 It exists only as an image; the viewer’s eye angle cannot change the color experience.
 In Iridescence, Intimacies, visual artist Tavi Meraud describes iridescence as a “site of dazzling encounter” in which “a surface begins to emerge” and “a surface surfaces.”

-More recently, I began observing the dynamic qualities of iridescence in the natural world.
-My films look at the surface relationships of color and light in seashells found walking, or swimming, along California’s coastline.
-They prioritize an experiential, participatory approach to the film-making process that often results in blurred imagery operating in the realm of abstraction.
+More recently, I began documenting the dynamic qualities of iridescence in the natural world.
+My films explore the surface relationships of color and light in seashells found walking, or swimming, along California’s coastline.
+They prioritize an experiential, participatory approach to the film-making process often resulting in blurred, abstracted imagery.
 The formal explorations of color, light, and screen ontologies are underpinned by a deep concern for the environment and climate change.

 (Link to further reading: https://escholarship.org/uc/item/82v6q5xp)